dbrabon/file_adoption/README.md

 the file scanner during cron to register any discovered orphans automatically.
 If adoption is disabled, cron still records the orphaned files it finds in the `file_adoption_orphans` table so they can be reviewed later.
-The configuration form will display these saved results on load instead of running a fresh scan.
+The configuration form displays these saved results on load and no longer runs a scan automatically.
+Scans occur only during cron runs or when you press **Scan Now** on the configuration form.

 ## Manual Scanning